Your Vehicle’s Warranty Book…

 Find out if your vehicle qualifies for California lemon law.

-(Your vehicle is a 2018 - 2025, purchased or leased brand new, from an automobile dealership in California.)
+(Your vehicle is a 2019 to 2025 only, purchased or leased NEW from a dealership in California.)